Broccoli Burgers

 Instructions

-- Meanwhile, cut carrot into 2 to 3 large pieces and place in food processor.
+• Cut carrot into 2 to 3 large pieces and add to sunflower seeds in food processor.
 Process until finely chopped.

-- Scrape down side of processor bowl again.
-Add broccoli and pulse approximately 10 to 15 times or until broccoli is evenly chopped.
-There should be no large pieces of broccoli, but you don’t want to over-process or burgers will be mushy.
+• Add broccoli and pulse approximately 10 to 15 times or until broccoli is evenly chopped.
+There should be no large pieces of broccoli left.
+Do not over-process or burgers will be mushy.

-- Bake at 350°F for 35 minutes or until burgers are browned on the bottom.
-Serve hot.
+• Bake at 350°F for 35 to 40 minutes or until burgers are browned on the bottom.

 Notes